sundogbio/szi-tile-source/README.md

 The Zip64 structures will only be present if one of the fields that point to the location or size of the Central Directory are set to their maximum values in the EOCD.

-All this means that the process of locating the Central Directory in a Zip64 file goes like this:
+These additional structures mean that the process of locating the Central Directory in a Zip64 file goes like this:

 1. Find the length of the entire file by making a HEAD request to the server, and grabbing the content-length from the response headers